What Makes a Strong Proposal

 Startups Founded

-The Propelling Grant is designed to assist researchers affiliated with the University of Basel in transforming your discoveries or ideas into start-ups.
+The Propelling Grant is designed to assist you, researchers affiliated with the University of Basel, in transforming your discoveries into start-ups.

 Offering up to 50,000 CHF per project, this grant can propel your project forward by: